Cray-HPE/sat/docs/man/sat-hwinv.8.rst

 These options must be specified after the subcommand.

-**--format** *[pretty|yaml]*
-        Display information in the given format.
-Defaults to **pretty**.

 **-h, --help**
         Print the help message for 'sat hwinv'.

-The remaining options are split into two categories.
+The following two categories describe the "summarize" and "list" options.
 The "summarize" options describe the options that control the summarizing of components, and the "list" options describe the options that control the listing of components.
 Multiple "summarize" and "list" options can be combined to display multiple views of hardware inventory at once.

 SUMMARIZE OPTIONS
 -----------------